Skip to content

 This test verifies that the app appropriately configures text input fields to prevent the keyboard from caching sensitive information, such as passwords or personal data.

 Android apps can configure the behavior of text input fields using XML attributes in the layout files or programmatically in the code.
-If the app doesn't use the non-caching input types for sensitive data, the keyboard may cache sensitive information.
+If the app doesn't use non-caching input types for sensitive data, the keyboard may cache sensitive information.

 Steps